johnardavies/City_map/README.md

 ## The data processing that is used to generate the map layers

-The processing of the data in the map is done using the notebooks:\
+The processing of the data in the map is done using the notebooks which are run in a Docker container:

 **1. Liverpool_map.ipynb** \
 This generates the geojson files for the layers (isochrone layers and the two layers triggered by the checkboxes excepted) and the food outlet sites